TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/networking/cpsw_lwip_https.md

 - The EVM will get an IP address using DHCP, so make sure to connect the other end of the cable to a network which has a DHCP server running.

-- To get started one can create a simple local network between the EVM and the host PC by using a home broadband/wifi router as shown below.
+- To get started, one can create a simple local network between the EVM and the host PC by using a home broadband/wifi router as shown below.
   Most such routers run a DHCP server

   \imageStyle{lwip_example_01.png,width:30%}
   \image html lwip_example_01.png Local network between PC and EVM

-- To check the router connection with host PC, recommend to disconnect all other networking conenctions on the PC, sometimes you may need to disable firewall SW, and make sure the router is able to assign a IP address to your host PC
+- To check the router connection with host PC, recommend to disconnect all other networking connections on the PC, sometimes you may need to disable firewall SW, and make sure the router is able to assign a IP address to your host PC